jmarkowski/codeviz/README.md

 # Usage

-Run `codeviz.py` inside of your source directory.
+Run `codeviz` inside of your source directory.
 By default, it will only use the source/header files in the working directory (system header files such as _stdio.h_ are ignored).

 ```
-codeviz.py
+codeviz
 ```

 You may also search for source/header files recursively as so

 ```
-codeviz.py -r
+codeviz -r
 ```

 If you want a black and white version of the generated dependency graph

 ```
-codeviz.py -n
+codeviz -n
 ```

 What if you want a black and white version of the generated dependency